Scottevest

-SCOTTeVEST is a clothing company that specializes in creating clothing with multiple pockets and compartments for electronic devices and other personal items.
-The company was founded in 2000 by Scott Jordan, an entrepreneur and inventor who was frustrated with the lack of functional clothing options for people who needed to carry multiple electronic devices on a regular basis.
-The company's clothing line includes jackets, pants, and shirts.
-The company is known for its innovative designs and has been featured in various media outlets, including The New York Times and Forbes magazine.
+SCOTTeVEST is a clothing company that specializes in clothing with multiple pockets and compartments for electronic devices and other personal items.
+It was founded in 2000 by Scott Jordan to address the lack of functional clothing options for people who needed to regularly carry multiple electronic devices.

-Although marketed towards travellers, the company also caters to users in the military and law-enforcement who are required to carry multiple devices.
+Known for its innovative designs, Scottevest has been featured in various media outlets, including The New York Times and Forbes magazine.
+While their clothing is usually marketed towards travellers, the firm also caters to users in the military and law-enforcement who are required to carry multiple devices.

 Origins

 As 'Scott eVest' the company was founded by Scott Jordan in 2000 in Chicago, Illinois. 'eVest' references the company's first product, described as "a techie version of the classic fisherman's vest".

 In 2002 the brand name was modified to reduce its similarity to IBM's lower-case 'e' following a lawsuit threat.
 In 2003, the company moved headquarters from Chicago to Ketchum, Idaho.
 In 2004, after another Idaho company, Scott USA sued the company for violating their company trademark by using the word "Scott," the case was settled by concatenation of Scott eVest into a single word.
 The company has been known as Scottevest since, recording a steady annual revenue growth from 20 to 40 percent.
 In December 2013 the company estimated the year's sales at 10 million dollars, 85% of this coming through the website.